 - Fold the square in half.

-- On the left-hand side, write your legend or signifiers.
+- On the left-hand side, simply write your legend or signifiers.

-- Then, simply attach the right-hand portion of your card onto the inner side of your BuJo’s front cover (you can use washi or glue) and viola!
-You now have a nice little tab or pop-up reference card.
+- Then, securely attach the right-hand portion of your card onto the inner side of your BuJo’s front cover (you can use washi or glue) and voila!
+You now have a nice little tab or pop-up reference card to help you take note of all the signifiers you need.

 Don’t feel pressured to create spreads too far in advance

-Here’s something a lot of BuJo beginners don’t realize: doing your spreads too far in advance can actually take the fun out of bullet journaling.
+Here’s something a lot of BuJo beginners don’t realize: doing your spreads too far in advance can actually take the fun and joy out of bullet journaling.

-For one thing, doing your spreads way too far ahead prevents you from regularly coming back to your journal.
-One usually loses inspiration when they do this.
+For one thing, doing your spreads way too far ahead will keep you from regularly coming back to your dot grid journal.
+The excitement may fizzle and you could eventually lose interest and inspiration when you do this.

 Another is that you wouldn’t have a lot of room for miscellaneous pages.
 You’ll never know when an idea would pop up, so it’s always best to gradually create your spreads to make room for surprise ideas or inspos.